softwaresaved/international-survey/analysis/text_de.md

 # Research Software Engineer

 This last section regroups different questions about RSEs in general, the specific skills for them, where they meet other RSEs and the prospect of a conference in Germany.

-## Group of question: ukrse
+We asked them *how* they acquired the skills to become an RSE but also *which* skills they would like to acquire to become a better RSE.
+The propositions are listed and a wordcloud is proposed to see which are the most frequent words.

+The term Research Software Engineer may not have a consensus everywhere.
+This is why in this survey asked the participants if they could think of another job title.
+When all the none answer, and the answers saying 'No', were filtered, it remained only 22 propositions that are detailed below.
+The last section was about the RSE network, specific to Germany.
+It appears that the network is not really efficient yet.
+First, to the question where they meet other RSE, only 29% of them chose between the different proposition, with a higher number in local RSE group (15%).
+Added to that, we asked if they were member of the [de-RSE initiative](http://www.de-rse.org/) but only 19% of them where.
+However, to the question to participate to a conference about software development in Germany, 78% of them answered 'Yes'.

+## Skills

 ### How did you learn the skills you need to become an RSE?

+### What three skills would you like to acquire or improve to help your work as a Research Software Engineer?
+The skills can be technical and non-technical.

+### Do you know a better job title/role than RSE which summarizes all kinds of activities realated to academic software creation?

+## RSE network

+### How do you meet other RSEs?

 ### Are you a member of the de-RSE initiative?
 (Members are people who have signed up to the de-RSE mailing list, http://www.de-rse.org/en/join.html)

-### Do you know a better job title/role than RSE which summarizes all kinds of activities realated to academic software creation?

-### How do you meet other RSEs?

 ### Would you like to visit a conference about software development in academia in Germany?; We may contact you for a possible conference announcement via email.
 If you allow then please add your email address here: https://goo.gl/WizV7d

-## Group of question: skill

-### What three skills would you like to acquire or improve to help your work as a Research Software Engineer?
-The skills can be technical and non-technical.